Sharpening Part 2 – The Journey

 Historical Precedence

-Indeed, I can recall my father, uncles, and grandfather using sticks of paraffin caning wax for the exact same purpose when I was a child, and before that my English ancestors probably used candle stubs of tallow or beeswax.
+Indeed, I can recall my father, uncles, and grandfather using sticks of paraffin caning wax for the exact same purpose when I was a child, and before that my English ancestors probably used tallow candle stubs.

 Vegetable oil was more commonly used in Asia, and probably in Europe as well.